scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 -------------------------

 Leaving aside introductory classes, we now make brief mention of Python's usefulness in more advanced classes.
-In particular, the author recently taught a Regression Analysis class (using the text *Applied linear regression models* [Kut04]_), for the first time, with all of the development in the class being Python focused.
+In particular, one of the authors recently taught a Regression Analysis class (using the text *Applied linear regression models* [Kut04]_), for the first time, with all of the development in the class being Python focused.
 Regression Analysis is a more advanced class with a greater concentration of